moogacs/docs.buf.build/docs/bsr/remote-generation/hosted-plugins.md

 ### `protoc`-based plugins

 The Buf team has developed tooling to automatically sync and publish all of the plugins built-in to `protoc`, which are located under the `protocolbuffers` organization.
-The following is a list of supported `protoc`-based plugins:
+Here is a list of supported `protoc`-based plugins:

 - https://buf.build/protocolbuffers/plugins/go
 - https://buf.build/protocolbuffers/plugins/java